hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/103__Ravi_Kiran.md

 Ok, used in the sense, knowledge arises when vastu is perceived..

-> ​
+>
 >
 >
 >> but not the knowledge of vastu's svarUpa,
 >>
 >
-> ​In realm of vyavahAra, ghaTa is vastu.
+> In realm of vyavahAra, ghaTa is vastu.
 So, ghaTaGYAna reveals vastu.
 > Why do you expect ghaTaGYAna to reveal vastu-svarUpa, which is brahman in
 > vyavahAra-kAla?
 > That will make ghaTaGYAna similar to brahmaGYAna!!